About The Highest Deep

-Hi, I’m Charlotte.
-Yes, I’m also a writer in my “real job.”
-But if you want to read my science related articles, essays and more technical stuff, you can find me at CharlotteStevenson.com.
-That’s not what this blog is about.
-This is where I write about the hardest job I’ve ever had: being a mom.
+I’m also a writer in my “real job.”
+But if you want to read my science related articles, essays and more technical stuff, in addition to a longer bio, you can find me at CharlotteStevenson.com.
+Although most of my children’s books pull from my love of nature and science background, these books and this accompanying blog are where I get to focus on the hardest job I’ve ever had: being a mom.
 Some people take offense at my use of the word “job” to describe motherhood, but I stand by it.
 And I mean it with the greatest respect and love.

 Why the Highest Deep?
 What is it?
 Good question.